Astera-org/minetest/games/globo/notes.md

 Flower that only blossoms at dawn.
 You can eat it then

+Later:
+- Wind that effects the direction that fire spreads
+- Do we want to be able to dig clay or cut trees?
+- need a way to throw things away
+- potatoes only spread under the right conditions
+- Kill grib_weed if it is too cold for too long
+- sun berry: plant that glows when it is in dry soil.
+- Each block type has a chance of becoming an item or just disappearing when you break it.

 Changes to Minetest
 ----
 Allow you to send other commands
+Allow you to generate the whole map and reject those that don't meet some criteria

 Notes